Coronavirus latest: Global death toll surpasses 10,000 | DW | 20.03.2020

 Read more: Coronavirus and the EU: The nation versus the union?

+Asian equities also rallied following a tough week, with Hong Kong stocks reporting gains of 4%.
+Indexes in Sydney, Shanghai, and Seoul jumped 0.7%, 1.6%, and 7%, respectively.

+The STOXX 600, however, is still on track for its worst month since October 1987.
+Financial analysts expect continued volatility across all markets until the global health crisis is brought under control.

-09:00 Following the warnings of possible curfews and lockdowns in Germany, here’s an overview of how some other European countries have reacted to the surge in coronavirus cases:
+09:00 Following the warnings of possible lockdowns in Germany, here’s an overview of how some other European countries have reacted to the surge in coronavirus cases:

 08:55 In Germany, Chancellor Merkel's office has announced that unless citizens abide by the advice given earlier this week to curtail social activity, stricter measures will have to come into play.
 Merkel's Chief of Staff, Helge Braun, confirmed the government will be monitoring citizens' behavior over the weekend.